 What can the literacy practitioner do to facilitate the learning of standard English?
 What stance can we take?

-- We can acknowledge that non-standard English is perfectly good at conveying meaning, and has its own beauty.
+- We can acknowledge that non-standard English is perfect at conveying meaning, and is beautiful and rich with history and culture.

 - We can acknowledge that in a general sense the people with education are the people with status, so they get to say what is the “standard” way to speak.
 We might mention that if the people of Newfoundland (or any other group whose way of speaking is looked down on) woke up one morning to find their province covered knee-deep in diamonds, the whole world would soon want a Newfoundland accent, vocabulary and grammar.